A homological approach to pseudoisotopy theory. I: The proof of

 of the homotopy colimit $\BGL_\infty(\bfZ)\coloneq \hocolim_g\BGL_g(\bfZ)$ over the stabilisation maps induced by the usual block inclusions $\GL_g(\bfZ)\subset\GL_{g+1}(\bfZ)$.
-The zig-zag we construct arises as part of a zig-zag of horizontal homotopy fibre sequences of the form which we shall explain now.
-Denoting the tangential structure encoding stable framings by $\sfr\colon \EO\ra \BO$, the upper right corner is defined as the homotopy colimit along the stabilisation maps explained in \cref{sect:stabilisation}, and the space $\BDiff^{\sfr}_{D^{2n}}(V_\infty;\ell_0)_\ell$ is defined analogously, using the unstable tangential structure induced by $\sfr\colon \EO\ra \BO$, which we denote by the same symbol to simplify the notation (see \cref{sect:tangentialstructures}).
-The upper right horizontal map is the homotopy colimit of the comparison map whose homotopy fibre at the base point is canonically equivalent to $\BlockDiff_{D^{2n}}(V_\infty)/\Diff_{D^{2n}}(V_\infty)$ in view of the homotopy cartesian square \eqref{equ:blockandnonblockbundlequotient} and the fact that homotopy fibres commute with sequential homotopy colimits.
-Using a functorial model of the plus construction, the upper right square is induced by the homotopy colimit of the composition along the stabilisation maps (see \cref{sect:stabilisation}), where the second map is induced by the action on the middle homology of $V_g$.
+The zig-zag we construct arises as part of a commutative zig-zag of horizontal homotopy fibre sequences of the form which we explain now.
+Denoting the tangential structure encoding stable framings by $\sfr\colon \EO\ra \BO$, the upper right corner is defined as the homotopy colimit along the stabilisation maps explained in \cref{sect:stabilisation}, and the space $\BDiff^{\sfr}_{D^{2n}}(V_\infty;\ell_0)_\ell$ is defined analogously, using the unstable $(2n+1)$-dimensional tangential structure induced by $\sfr\colon \EO\ra \BO$, which we denote by the same symbol (see \cref{sec:stable-tangential-structures}).
+The upper right horizontal map is the homotopy colimit of the comparison map whose homotopy fibre at the base point is canonically equivalent to $\BlockDiff_{D^{2n}}(V_\infty)/\Diff_{D^{2n}}(V_\infty)$ in view of \cref{lem:forgetting-is-cartesian} and the fact that homotopy fibres commute with sequential homotopy colimits.
+Using a functorial model of the plus-construction (see e.g.\,\cite[VII.6.2]{BousfieldKan}), the upper right square of \eqref{equ:bigdiagram} is induced by the homotopy colimit of the composition along the stabilisation maps (see \cref{sect:stabilisation}), where the second map is induced by the action on the middle homology of $V_g$.
 The space $X$ is defined as the homotopy fibre of the map $\BDiff^{\sfr}(V_\infty;\ell_0)_\ell^+\ra\BGL_\infty(\bfZ)^+$, and it receives a map from the top left corner induced by the commutativity of the upper right square.
-The bottom row is induced by the inclusion of the basepoint in the universal cover of $\BGL_\infty(\bfZ)^+$ whose homotopy fibre agrees with the base point component of the loop space of $\BGL_\infty(\bfZ)^+$.
-This explains the diagram \eqref{equ:bigdiagram}, aside from the map of fibre sequences from the bottom to the middle row, which is induced by the $1$-connected cover $\BGL_\infty(\bfZ)^+\langle 1\rangle\ra\BGL_\infty(\bfZ)^+$ and the basepoint inclusion of $\BDiff^{\sfr}(V_\infty;\ell_0)_\ell^+$.
+The bottom row is induced by the inclusion of the basepoint in the universal cover $\BGL_\infty(\bfZ)^+\langle 1\rangle$ whose homotopy fibre agrees with the base point component of $\Omega \BGL_\infty(\bfZ)^+$.
+This explains the diagram \eqref{equ:bigdiagram}, aside from the map of fibre sequences from the bottom to the middle row, which is induced by the universal cover $\BGL_\infty(\bfZ)^+\langle 1\rangle\ra\BGL_\infty(\bfZ)^+$ and the basepoint inclusion of $\BDiff^{\sfr}(V_\infty;\ell_0)_\ell^+$.